GTBitsOfGood/twitter-bot/README.md

-9. Use the `dotenv` NPM docs to figure out how to load in environment variables from the `.env` file in your repo.
+10. Use the `twitter` NPM docs to create an `auth` object that contains all the API keys you stored in your environment variables.